Fast Food! DIY Instant Veggie Garden: Part 1

 I succession plant in new boxes regularly so I continually have a delicious variety of food crops to harvest for our table.

-- A new or undamaged, clean polystyrene box (Tip: I get mine free from local green grocers or supermarket, but you can try fish mongers or stores that sell fresh fruit and veggies – you’re doing them a favour by repurposing boxes that would otherwise end up in landfill).
+- A new or undamaged, clean polystyrene box.
+Tip: I get mine free from local green grocers, but you can try fish mongers or stores that sell fresh fruit and veggies.
+You’re doing them a favour by repurposing boxes that would otherwise end up in landfill.
+Alternatively, choose a container you have easy access to.

 These come in a variety of sizes and depths and can be painted to suit your taste like I have here!
 This box is approx 45cm long x 20cm deep x 30cm wide.